joshwilkerson/site-starter-package/README.md

 # site-starter-package
-A local development starting point using Gulp to compile the SCSS &amp; javascript
+A local development starting point using Gulp to compile SCSS &amp; javascript

 **Getting Started:**